opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 Well, on a recent project, we found one such way: *_we decided to delete all of the unit and integration tests_*.

 _What?!
 Are we quite mad?_ You may be thinking...
-Well, it took me a little time to get used to this idea as well, but read on and you'll see that it was actually the most sane thing we could possibly do.
+Well, it took me a little time to get used to this idea as well, but read on and you'll see that it was actually the most sane thing we could have possibly done	.

 ## Survival of the testedest
 In the beginning, the project had 100% unit test coverage, there were no external dependencies, and the world was Good.